Touch-move rule

+Online chess often does not use the touch rule, letting players "pick up" a piece and then bring it back to the original square before selecting a different piece, and also allowing players to premove pieces while waiting for the opponent to move.
+A few sites such as the USCF and FIDE online chess websites enforce touch-move by disallowing any other pieces to be played after picking up one.
+In the case that the piece cannot move, the player is free to choose another piece.

 Details

-A player having the move who deliberately touches one or more of that player's pieces must move the first touched piece that can be legally moved.
+A player having the move who deliberately touches one or more of their own pieces must move the first touched piece that can be legally moved.
 So long as the hand has not left the piece on a new square, the piece can be placed on any accessible square.
 Accidentally touching a piece (e.g., brushing against it while reaching for another piece) or adjusting a piece does not count as a deliberate touch.

 A player who touches an opposing piece must capture it if the piece can be captured.
 A player who touches one of the player's own pieces and an opponent's piece must make that capture if it is a legal move.
 Otherwise, the first of the touched pieces must be moved or captured.
 If it cannot be determined whether the player's piece or the opponent's piece was touched first, it is assumed that the player's piece was touched first.
 If a player touches more than one piece, the player must move or capture the first piece that can be legally moved or captured.

 Castling is a king move, so the king must be touched first.
 If the rook is touched first instead, a rook move must be made.
 If the player touches a rook at the same time as touching the king, the player must castle with that rook if it is legal to do so.
 If the player completes a two-square king move without touching a rook, the player must move the correct rook accordingly if castling on that side is legal.
 Otherwise, the move must be withdrawn and another king move made.
-If the player touches both pieces in attempting to castle illegally, the king must be moved if possible, but if there is no legal king move, then there is no requirement to move the rook.
+This may include castling on the other side.
+If the player touches both pieces in attempting to castle illegally, the king must be moved if possible, but even if there is no legal king move, there is no requirement to move the rook.